fmoor/edgedb-docs/doc/edgeql/fundamentals.rst

 ============

 EdgeQL is the primary language used to interact with EdgeDB, and can be used to define, mutate and query data.
-EdgeQL is superficially similar to *SQL*: the input consists of a sequence of *commands*, and the database returns a specific response to each command in sequence.
+EdgeQL input consists of a sequence of *commands*, and the database returns a specific response to each command in sequence.

 For example, the following EdgeQL ``SELECT`` command would return a set of all `User` objects with the value of the ``name`` link equal to